What Education Is Required to Be a Pediatrician?

 Though not a typical major, undergraduate programs in pre-medicine are usually offered as advising programs to prepare you for medical school.
 You'll often take pre-med studies in conjunction with another major of your choosing, such as biology, chemistry, or math.
 Pre-med programs generally add a year to a typical bachelor's degree program or can be completed in three years if you enroll without declaring an additional major.

-To be accepted into a medical school program, you must take the Medical College Admission Test (MCAT) and submit transcripts and letters of recommendation to the college.
-Many schools also have an interview process.
 Your Doctor of Medicine (M.D.) or Doctor of Osteopathy (O.D.) program should take four years to complete and will focus on teaching you a variety of medical and healthcare practices.
 Part of your training will include taking courses in anatomy, pharmacology, psychology, medical ethics, pathology, and biochemistry.
 The final two years of your medical degree program will focus on clinical training.

 After you graduate from medical school, you'll need to complete a residency in a clinical setting.
 In this program, you'll receive hands-on training under the supervision of experienced pediatricians.
 If you choose to further specialize in pediatric surgery or acute medical conditions that affect children, you can pursue a fellowship or additional training after your residency.
 Residencies and fellowships are paid positions that can last from 7-10 years or more.